leigh-hackspace/HackspaceWiki/docs/infrastructure/internal_services.md

 ## Member VMs

-We are able to provision VMs for members to use, on request.
+Members can create VMs on our 'monster' Proxmox host.
+Permissions should be setup correctly for members to self service via the [Proxmox portal](https://monster.int.leighhack.org).

 For further information contact [infra](../membership/useful_contacts.md#tech-infrastructure).